To host Golang on Container Hosting and connect to the Redis database from it, you need to complete the following three steps.

 The database host will be accessible in the application container via the environment variable

-the name of the host variable inside the container that references this service viadepends_on
+[SERVICE_NAME]_HOST, for example for the serviceredis0the name of the host variable inside the container that references this service viadepends_onwill beREDIS0_HOST

 To upload files to the cloud and run services in containers, run the command: